 - Telephone crisis hotlines

-These are practices that research has shown to produce consistently good outcomes and applicable across varied populations.
+These are practices that research has shown to produce consistently good outcomes and are applicable across varied populations.

 Family Support Services

 Family support services refer to help designed to keep the family together, while coping with the mental health problems that affect them.
 These services may include:

 - Crisis services